 - A bursary and academy scheme offers awards and services to over 100 high-achieving student players/athletes.

 - The newly launched Elite Athlete Programme provides a platform for prospective students to achieve their sporting and academic goals with a support package worth up to £8,000.

 - Over the past 10 years Queen’s has invested £350m in its campus, and plans to spend another £350m over the next 10 years.

 - Ongoing developments to benefit students include a £175-m Institute of Health Sciences, which is recruiting the world’s best thinkers, innovators, scientists and clinicians to Queen’s and which will see over 1,000 leading scientists and clinicians working together on one site.

-- Completed projects include the £50-m McClay Library which has become a big hit with students, the award-winning £45-m Elms Student Village, a dedicated Student Guidance Centre and a new Postgraduate and International Student Centre.
+- Completed projects include the £50-m McClay Library which has become a big hit with students and the award-winning £45-m Elms Student Village.

 - The University has also realised its vision of becoming the first university in the UK and Ireland to open a dedicated, state-of-the-art Graduate and Executive Education Centre at the £15-m redevelopment of Riddel Hall.
-Home to Queen’s Leadership Institute, it is quickly becoming the portal for business in Northern Ireland.
+Home to Queen’s William J Clinton Leadership Institute, it has quickly become a hub for business in Northern Ireland.

 - Part-time, temporary and vacation work, both on and off campus, is available through Student Jobshop (part of Careers, Employability and Skills).